Please Note:

 Summer is the perfect season to fill your schedule with fun-in-the-sun activities like swimming, hiking, and biking.
 Whatever you’re planning to do this summer, set aside some time to relax and curl up with a good book.
 Summer reading not only fosters a love of reading, but it also has rewards.
 How so?

 This year we're mixing things up by inviting all students, grades 9–12, to participate in our Summer Reading Challenge by reading a book of their choosing.
 The reward?
 This assignment is optional and incentive-based.
-It gives students who read a book and submit a completed book review form a voucher that they can use on one of their academic homework assignments during the fall trimester.
+It gives students who read a book and submit a completed book review form a voucher that can be used on one of their academic homework assignments during the fall trimester.
 Each student is limited to one voucher only.

 Contact our Academic Coordinator, Eddie Evans (eevans@valleytech.k12.ma.us), with any questions.
-All entries must be submitted on or before Thursday, August 31st.
+All entries must be submitted on or before Saturday, August 31st.